Dr Max Buchanan

 MR (Somerset)

-Cost and Availability
+Availability

 I offer my autism assessment services privately to address local need in a timely manner, whilst also continuing to work for the NHS.

+Autism assessments are available on Saturdays and some evenings for convenience.
 If you would like to find out more, please contact me.

 Image of Trees and Peaceful Hillside